nellshamrell/Dev4Ops4Dev/010_capistrano_revised.md

 ## Configuring the secrets environmental variable

 There's one more environmental variable we need to configure.
 Rails 4 introduced the concept of a secrets file.
-For more info, check out (this blog post)[http://richonrails.com/articles/the-rails-4-1-secrets-yml-file].
+For more info, check out [this blog post](http://richonrails.com/articles/the-rails-4-1-secrets-yml-file).

-Take a look at this file in your widgetworld directory

 Still on your staging instance, open up the /var/www/widgetworld/shared/config/secrets.yml file and add this content:

-/varw/www/widgetworld/shared/config/secrets.yml
+/var/www/widgetworld/shared/config/secrets.yml
 ```bash
   # Be sure to restart your server when you modify this file.